 We’ll Break the Cycle

-Although symptoms of opiate withdrawal are not typically life-threatening, they can be extremely uncomfortable.
-A person abusing opiates should not attempt detox on their own, as the physical and mental symptoms can be overwhelming enough to lead to relapse and continued use.
-Opiate detox should only be attempted under medical supervision.
+Although symptoms of opiate withdrawal are not typically life-threatening, they can be extremely uncomfortable, and often drive an individual back to drug use before the detoxification process is over.
+Any individual who has been abusing opiates should never attempt detox on his or her, as the physical and mental symptoms can be overwhelming and potentially dangerous if not closely monitored by a team of medical professionals.
+Opiate detox should only be attempted in a safe and supportive environment, one with both therapeutic care and around the clock medical supervision available.

 How Long Does It Take to Detox From Opiates?

 When used for extended periods of time or in excessive quantities, narcotic pain relievers such as codeine, heroin, hydrocodone, methadone and oxycodone alter brain chemistry and lead to dependence or addiction.
-When a person quits using a substance cold turkey, withdrawal symptoms are usually inevitable and can start within 12 to 30 hours of last use.
+When a person quits using a substance cold turkey, withdrawal symptoms will be inevitable and can begin within 12 to 30 hours of the last use.

 Stages of Opiate Withdrawal